j-a-marin/raterover/README.md

   </tr>
 </table>

-The introduction of a mortgage escrow bot with real-time access to federal escrow statutes is useful because it converges legal compliance, risk management, operational efficiency, and enhanced client service into a single, accessible tool.
-Escrow matters can be complex and such an app addresses and alleviates some of that complexity.

 ## **For Brokers:**

 1. **Efficiency and Client Service**: Brokers could leverage the bot to quickly access escrow account statuses, payment schedules, and any potential issues, allowing them to manage multiple transactions more effectively.